-Admittedly, data quality is an important factor that affects Hinds Community College's ability to successfully implement and evaluate our Strategic Plan, but there are other factors that contribute to our success.
-Some of the most notable factors include Funding, Human Capital, Accreditation and Compliance, Operational and Logistical workflows, Changes in legislation, and Changes in technology.
+There are internal and external factors that influence Hinds Community College's ability to achieve the goals outlined in the Strategic Plan.
+Data quality is an important factor that affects Hinds Community College's ability to successfully implement and evaluate our Strategic Plan, but there are other factors that contribute to our success.
+Some of the most notable factors include enrollment, funding, grants, human capital, accreditation and compliance, operational and logistical workflows, changes in legislation, and changes in technology.